Dream job hotel manager

 Dual study: from lecture hall to hotel director

 Sascha Schwarze, on the other hand, chose a very classic career start: He studied tourism for seven semesters at the Adam Ries University of Applied Sciences in Erfurt - which is now called IUBH Dual Studies.
 He had previously worked as a cook.
 What appealed to him about the dual study program was the idea of becoming a director himself: “The only way to get there would have been much longer with an apprenticeship.
 In addition, I was able to gain in-depth knowledge of the management of a hotel with the dual degree, ”explains Schwarze, explaining his decision.
 Immediately after completing his studies, he was hired as director of the Flair Hotel Waldfrieden in the Thuringian Forest.
-During his studies, Schwarze switched between studying and practicing on a weekly basis.
+During his studies, Schwarze alternated between studying and practicing on a weekly basis.
 Every six months he worked on a project together with the practice company.
-During the lecture-free period, he was at the company for several weeks straight.
+During the semester break, he was at the company for several weeks straight.

 It is this interlinking between theory and practice that makes the appeal of a dual course of study attractive for black people: “I was able to apply and deepen what I had learned directly in the company and thus get to know everyday hotel life and assume responsibility at an early stage.
 I also made the best contacts in the practical phases, ”says Schwarz.
 He believes it is essential that all three parties work well together: "The lecturer prepares the scientific fundamentals as practically as possible, and the employer lets the students implement what they have learned.